 Vert, two scythes in saltire Argent; on a chief Argent, three cornflowers Azure, seeded Argent.
-Crest: Upon a helm affronty, with a wreath Argent and Vert, a horse kicking Argent in front of a rose Gules, barbed Vert.
-Mantling: Vert doubled Argent.
-Motto: «Ex antiquis pratis».
+Crest: Upon a wreath Argent and Vert, a horse kicking Argent in front of a rose Gules, barbed Vert.

-Coat of arms interpreted by me, illuminated with lights and shadows, outlined in Sable, with a pointed external shape and with a leather finish.
+Arms depicted by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a leather finishing.

-Blazon keywords: Vert, Argent, Azure, Gules, One, Three, Scythe, In saltire, Chief, Cornflower, Flower, Seeded, Crest, Upon (wreath), Helm, Affronty, Wreath, Mantling, Rose, Barbed, Debruised, Horse, Kicking and Motto.
+Blazon keywords: Vert, Argent, Azure, Gules, One, Three, Scythe, In saltire, Chief, Cornflower, Flower, Seeded, Crest, Upon (wreath), Wreath, Rose, Barbed, Debruised, Horse and Kicking.

 Style keywords: Outlined in sable, Illuminated, Pointed and Leather.